Moya/Moya/Readme.md

 > You can verify which one you selected by inspecting the build log for your project.
 The build target for `Alamofire` will be listed as either `Alamofire iOS`, `Alamofire macOS`, `Alamofire tvOS` or `Alamofire watchOS`.

-- Click on the `+` button under "Embedded Binaries" again and add the build target you need for `Result`.
+- Click on the `+` button under "Embedded Binaries" again and add the correct build target for `Moya`.
-- Click on the `+` button again and add the correct build target for `Moya`.

 - And that's it!